betterscientificsoftware/bssw.io/Articles/Blog/2024-05-communicating-design.md

 ### Perspective

-The UML metamodels provide the visual syntax to describe a software system with varying levels of fidelity, and it can be tempting to include as much detail as possible.
+The UML metamodels provide the visual syntax to describe a software system with varying levels of fidelity.
-However, for any relatively complex software, this can be too much information to digest and understand patterns.
+While it can be tempting to include as much detail as possible, too much information can mask the intended message.
-I suggest instead to focus on the audience and the specific message to communicate by considering the following questions:
+I suggest instead to focus on the audience and specific message to communicate by considering the following questions:

 - Who is the intended audience, and what is their level of experience with your software?
 - In a few sentences, what specifically are you communicating?